yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-003_Validate_Product_Catalog_Access_After_Login.md

-# TC-003 – Verify filtering products by tags
+# TC-003 – Validate Product Catalog Access After Login

 ## 🧪 Test Steps
 1. Open the application
-2. Log in with valid credentials
+2. Log in with valid user credentials
-3. Navigate to the Product Catalog page
+3. Observe the page displayed after successful login
-4. Select any tag from the available tags list

 ---

 ## ✅ Expected Result

-Product list is updated based on the selected tag
+The system should automatically redirect the user to the product catalog page after login and display the available products